about-code/about-code.github.io/_posts/2018-08-21-large-scale-angular_part2.md

 ## Final words

 In this part we have shown a testing toolchain and how to configure it.
-The article basically summarizes what's been a standard toolchain before there was an Angular-CLI.
-The CLI still uses a pretty similar toolchain internally yet tries to simplify overall configuration at the cost of flexibility.
-In the third part we'll focus on advanced workflows.
+The article basically summarizes what's been a typical toolchain before there was an Angular-CLI.
+The CLI still uses a pretty similar toolchain internally yet tries to simplify overall configuration at the cost of some flexibility in terms of configuring the tools.
+In the third part we are going to focus on advanced workflows in a monorepo project.